This seems totally obvious to me now, but I only made this change about 6 months

 not under sudo, without worrying that they’ll unexpectedly change some system

-can’t be sure that they will—this way, changing /usr/local
+can’t be sure that they will—this way, changing /usr/local will be allowed,

 but everything else not.)

-I used to try to install into $HOME
+I used to try to install into $HOME by passing switches to the various

 command-line installers, but it got too difficult to figure out how the various

-perl and ruby and python installers worked. (./configure --prefix="$HOME/local" --exec-prefix="$LOCAL"
+perl and ruby and python installers worked. (./configure --prefix="$HOME/local" --exec-prefix="$LOCAL" is actually pretty reliable, though, where $LOCAL is

-an architecture-specific directory like $HOME/local-darwin
+an architecture-specific directory like $HOME/local-darwin.)